Larry Tesler

 Lawrence Gordon Tesler (April 24, 1945 – February 16, 2020) was an American computer scientist who worked in the field of human–computer interaction.
 Tesler worked at Xerox PARC, Apple, Amazon, and Yahoo!.

 While at PARC, Tesler's work included Smalltalk, the first dynamic object-oriented programming language, and Gypsy, the first word processor with a graphical user interface (GUI) for the Xerox Alto.
-During this, along with colleague Tim Mott, Tesler developed the idea of copy and paste functionality and the idea of modeless software.
+During this, along with colleague Tim Mott, Tesler developed the idea of cut, copy, and paste functionality and the idea of modeless software.
 While at Apple, Tesler worked on the Apple Lisa and the Apple Newton, and helped to develop Object Pascal and its use in application programming toolkits including MacApp.

 Biography

 Early career

 Tesler was born on April 24, 1945, in The Bronx in New York City, to Jewish parents Isidore, an anesthesiologist, and Muriel.
 Tesler lived in the Bronx through his childhood and graduated from the Bronx High School of Science in 1961.
 While in high school, he was guided towards computers by a teacher after showing the teacher an algorithm for generating prime numbers.
 Through this, he learned of a program at Columbia University where he was able to spend a half-hour each week on their computer systems, through which he taught himself programming before college.
 He went on to Stanford University in 1961 when he was 16, studying computer science and graduating in 1965 with a degree in mathematics.
 At Stanford, he had spent time as a student programmer for Joshua Lederberg on the LINC platform, and was a colleague of Larry Breed, Charles Brenner, Douglas Hofstadter, Roger Moore, and Bill Strachan.

 During college and afterward, Tesler did some programming jobs on the side, and after graduation, worked as a consultant offering his programming services in the area.
 As he was one of only a few computer programmers listed in the Palo Alto phone directory he received a good deal of work.
 However, a regional recession caused this consulting work to dry up.
 Tesler also worked at Stanford Artificial Intelligence Laboratory (SAIL) in the late 1960s.
 With Horace Enea he designed Compel, an early single assignment language.
 This functional programming language was intended to make concurrent processing more natural and was used to introduce programming concepts to beginners.

 During his time at Stanford, Tesler had participated in the counterculture of the 1960s, including the anti-Vietnam War protests.
 In the late 1960s, Tesler became involved in the Midpeninsula Free University, part of the Free Speech Movement, where he taught classes with titles such as "How to end the IBM Monopoly", "Computers Now", and "Procrastination".